 Baiting

-In some cases, law enforcement sets up surveillance in an attempt to catch illegal activity without a specific suspect in mind.
-This occurs when law enforcement waits outside of bars, clubs or restaurants for patrons to exit.
+In some cases, law enforcement set up surveillance in an attempt to catch illegal activity without a specific suspect in mind.
+This can occur when law enforcement waits outside of bars, clubs or restaurants for patrons to exit.
 Once they pull away from the establishment, police conduct a traffic stop, seeking evidence that the driver is operating a motor vehicle under the influence of alcohol.
-Leaving a particular establishment doesn’t provide law enforcement reasonable cause to stop a driver under suspicion of DUI unless they also witness erratic driving, sudden braking, speeding, driving without headlights, drifting between lanes, or other violations.
+Merely leaving a particular establishment doesn’t provide law enforcement probable cause to stop a driver under suspicion of DUI unless they also witness the driver commit a traffic violation or have a particularized and objective basis that the driver is under the influence.

 Pretextual Stops